Stephanzf/squarekube/README.md

 # squarekube

-Stress-testing an E-Commerce architecture based on Kubernetes+istio for prime-time workloads
+Performance and resilience testing of distributed applications deployed as micro services on a Kubernetes cluster with service mesh

 Business Case:

 At 2018 Prime time sales - 3 minutes after opening, the famous e-commerce website crashed.
 The e-commerce site was not able to handle the traffic surge.
 Cascading failures experienced in the next few hours.

-On the other hand, other e-commerce giants had gained successful expereince in their shopping festival campaigns in the past several years without major glitches.
+On the other hand, other e-commerce giants had gained successful experience in their shopping festival campaigns in the past several years without major glitches.

 Motivation:

-This project proposes hybrid stress-testing strategies for preparing the next Prime time sales.
-It implements an e-commerce architecture based on Kubernetes and service mesh.
-Stress-testing will be applied to the e-commerce microservices applications to simulate real workloads.
+A cascading failure of a distributed application could result in large financial losses.
+An Amazon study shows that a one-second lagging of loading time of their website could amount to $1.6B losses annually.
+Walmart has published similar stats that a one-second faster responding time of their website increases the conversion rate by 2 percent.

 Engineering Challenges:

-- limited compute resources to simulate real workloads
+- How to simulate distributed workloads
-- Simulated stree testing to reveal most bottlenecks
-- AI-powered strategies in case of hardware resources exhaustion
+- When traffic surges 20 times, how to auto scale
+- When fails happen, how to self-heal